-- 10.2.4 For violations of Article 2.9, the period of Ineligibility imposed shall be a minimum of two years, up to lifetime Ineligibility, depending on the seriousness of the violation. - 10.2.5 For violations of Article 2.10, the period of Ineligibility imposed shall be two years, subject to reduction down to a minimum of one year, depending on the Athlete's or other Person's degree of Fault and other circumstances of the case. - 10.2.6 For violations of Article 2.11, the period of Ineligibility shall be a minimum of two years, up to lifetime Ineligibility, depending on the seriousness of the violation by the Athlete or other Person.
+- 10.2.5 For violations of Article 2.10, the period of Ineligibility imposed shall be two years, subject to reduction down to a minimum of one year, depending on the Athlete's or other Person's degree of Fault and other circumstances of the case.
+60 - 10.2.6 For violations of Article 2.11, the period of Ineligibility shall be a minimum of two years, up to lifetime Ineligibility, depending on the seriousness of the violation by the Athlete or other Person.